Tube Amplifier Startup Procedure

 See this to build a light bulb limiter.

-If you don't have both a variac and bulb limiter then using either one will make the initial startup safer than starting the amp connected directly to wall power.
+A variac and/or light bulb limiter will make the initial startup safer than starting the amp connected directly to wall power.

 If you don't use a light bulb limiter then a blown fuse, smoke or arcing will let you know there is a problem during each of the following steps.